 b) the provision states that “transponders on space stations in the fixed-satellite service may be used additionally ... in the broadcasting-satellite service”: the use of the word “additionally”, together with the last sentence saying that “this band shall be used principally for the fixed-satellite service”, leads to the understanding that the use by the broadcasting-satellite service is not of the same nature as would be the use of a given band by a service to which the band is allocated;

 c) the provision refers to transponders, which are to be considered transmitting stations.
-As the procedures of Articles 9 and 11 and Resolution 33 (Rev.WRC-15)* apply to each assignment, each transponder shall be considered independently from the others.
+As the procedures of Article 9 apply to each assignment, each transponder shall be considered independently from the others.
 Consequently the provision may be interpreted in either of the following two ways:

 – a first interpretation consists in considering that some transponders will be used for the FSS and others for the BSS, and this is equivalent to a sharing of the band between two services which raises a question about the word “principally”: how many transponders would be allowed for each of the two services?

 – a second interpretation consists in considering that a given transponder of the FSS may be used in a given period of time for broadcasting (this is not to be confused with the use of the FSS for the transport of a video signal between two fixed points).
-If in such a case the provision was to be considered an additional allocation, a question arises in relation to the procedure to be applied: Should it be that of Articles 9 and 11 or that of Resolution 33 (Rev.WRC-15)*?
+If in such a case the provision was to be considered an additional allocation, a question arises in relation to the procedure to be applied: Should it be the relevant provisions in Article 9 for the FSS or for the BSS?

 2 Keeping in mind the above comments, the Board concluded that the band 11.7-12.2 GHz is not allocated in Region 2 to the broadcasting-satellite service.
-Those transponders of the fixed-satellite service which are used for broadcasting-satellite purposes will be treated in accordance with Articles 9 and 11 (and Appendix 30 if required to define inter-regional sharing).
+Those transponders of the fixed-satellite service which are used for broadcasting-satellite purposes will be treated in accordance with the relevant provisions in Article 9 for the FSS (and Appendix 30 if required to define inter-regional sharing).
 When such a use is indicated in the notice, the Bureau will assume that the coordination of the network was made on the basis that for the period during which a transponder is used for broadcasting, the e.i.r.p. will not exceed the e.i.r.p. notified for the fixed-satellite service.
 Considering that the fixed-satellite service uses relatively low e.i.r.p., the Bureau will consider the value of 53 dBW to be a limit not to be exceeded.

 Rules concerning